delvelabs/hammertime/docs/heuristics.md

 * distance_threshold: Minimum count of differing bit between two simhash required to consider two simhash to be different.
 Default is 5.
-* match_filter: Regex to filter characters used to compute the simhash of the responses.
-Default is r'[\w\u4e00-\u9fcc<>]+'
-* token_size: length of the tokens used to compute the simhash of the responses.
-Default is 4.
+* collect_retry_delay: Amount of seconds to wait between sampling attempts.
+* confirmation_factor: Amount of samples to collect per pattern.
+This helps in situations unpredicable responses from the server.

 To automatically reject all soft 404s, use the RejectSoft404 heuristic in combination with this heuristic (DetectSoft404 has to be added before RejectSoft404 to the list of heuristics).

+The heuristic requires some content sampling rules to be set-up prior to execution and as part of the child heuristics.

+* **hammertime.rules.ContentHashSampling**: Exact matching of the entire response content.
+* **hammertime.rules.ContentSimhashSampling**: A fast tolerant hashing allowing some minor variations in the content.
+* **hammertime.rules.ContentSampling**: Collects the first few bytes of the request and uses a slow sequence matching algorithms.
+Always used as a last resort.

 This heuristic supports [child heuristics](#child-heuristic).